 He twisted around for a grim look at the sprawl of sunlit swordwood that glistened like crystal and didn’t seem to reach an end.
 “I’ll do nothing.
 I have a wife and daughter to think on.
 We’ll do this damn vile thing, and be done, and drink to forget it tonight.”

 “On that at least, we can agree, parishman.
-I’ll pray to my twelve, and you can pray to your twelve-as-one.”
+I’ll pray to my twelve, and you can pray to your one-as-twelve.”
 Uther patted his shoulder like an old friend.
 “Come, good knight.
 Orthos and the others wait for us by the swordforest.
 Would you lend an old man your arm?”

 Damien offered his elbow gently, and down they ambled with what haste they could, the priest and parishioner knight.
 He couldn’t help but think on what a sight they’d make back in Rosbury.
 Elsewhere in Loran, an Elvarenist and Free Believer would cross the road just to avoid passing the other one.
-Yet he supposed their alliance made sense, in the same way sworn enemies might share a roof in a snowstorm.
+Yet their alliance made sense, in the same way sworn enemies might share a roof in a snowstorm.
 At least the faiths could still put aside their differences when it came to Sylvanian heresies.

 After another fifteen minutes of walking, the pair found the rest of their company beneath the shade of a steel-warped tree polished like armor, not a stain of rust upon it.
 The silver-haired brothers Orthos and Owen stood front and center.
 With them were their other strange companions, Bill with the eye-patch and toothy-smiled Tom, Sylvanians all, he knew beyond any doubt after three days together in the wild.

 Damien was in no mood.
 “Where’s Weeslaw?” he barked.